Logo

 How the H-1B Visa Program Works

-Companies and other employers in the United States can employ foreign workers in H-1B program.
+Companies and other employers in the United States can employ foreign workers in the H-1B program.

 The applicant should have a bachelor’s degree or higher in a specific specialty related to the job